|

 manganese(II) ion is visually overridden by the first drop of excess

-of the bright purple potassium manganate(VII).
+of bright purple potassium manganate(VII) at the end-point of

 -